OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 #.
 Any constituent topics that were not visited in steps 2 or 3 are processed as "cross joins" (also known as cross-product joins).
    These are joins with no key constraints.

 #.
-If any constructed samples result, they are inserted into the multi topic data reader’s internal data structures as if they had arrived via the normal mechanisms.
+If any constructed samples result, they are inserted into the multi topic data reader's internal data structures as if they had arrived via the normal mechanisms.
    Application listeners and conditions are notified.

 .. _content_subscription_profile--use-with-subscriber-listeners: